 Riverfront Stadium on the West Bank of the Arkansas River, facing southwest - Photo Credit: Drone-tography

-The ballpark is home to the Triple-A Wichita Wind Surge baseball team.
+The ballpark is home to the Double-A Wichita Wind Surge baseball team.
 Along with affiliated baseball returning to Wichita, the area around the new stadium is expected to flourish in the coming years with Riverfront Village, a 7-acre mixed-use development that could include residential, office space, a flagship hotel, retail and restaurants and public plazas.

 River Vista Complex on the west bank of the Arkansas River and the Q-line on Douglas, facing northwest - Photo Credit: Drone-tography

 The west bank is already home to an exciting new array of recent development, from River Vista apartment complex to a cutting-edge Wichita Public Library.
 River Vista is a 203-unit apartment complex that also includes trails that tie in to the river corridor and a 240-foot public boat dock.
 Concessionaire Boats & Bikes operates from the dock area May through October, offering men and women’s locker rooms and rental of kayaks, stand-up paddle boards and pedal boats as well as bicycles and scooters.
 Wichita State University’s Shocker Rowing team runs the rental business.